Hello, welcome to Appsloveworld Technologies, In the session, we learn about what a view is and the advantages of using views.

 4

-so parametrized views cannot be created in SQL Server, but table-valued functions can be used as a replacement
+Parametrized views cannot be created in SQL Server, but table-valued functions can be used as a replacement.

 • Rules and defaults cannot be associated with the view

-So this is another limitation that we have.
-And it makes sense because views are virtual tables.
-They don’t really store any data except for the indexed views .That’s why it makes sense not to have rules and defaults being associated with the view.
+This limitation is understandable because views essentially represent virtual tables that don't store data themselves, except for indexed views.
+Therefore, it makes sense not to allow rules and defaults to be associated with views.

-• The order by clause is invalid in view unless top or FOR XML is also specified.
-So in a view definition, you cannot use the order by clause.
+Another restriction is that the ORDER BY clause is invalid in views unless the TOP or FOR XML clauses are also specified.
+In a view definition, you cannot directly use the ORDER BY clause.

 Create View vWStudentDetail